kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 ## Some other notes:

-1. There are around 30 pages left in Torquay pdf that are not coded yet (pages 185-216 of the color version of the Torquay scans).
+1. There are around 30 pages left in the Torquay pdf that are not coded yet (pages 185-216 of the color version of the Torquay scans).
 If they are relevant, then I guess schedule 16 is needed.
 But we can decide it after I finish the coding part.

    + Ross' s file ends at Torquay schedule_15_34.pdf, which corresponds to page 184 of the original Torquay file, the original file ends at page 216.